Microwave transmission: Uses

 Microwaves are widely used for point-to-point communications because their small wavelength allows conveniently-sized antennas to direct them in narrow beams, which can be pointed directly at the receiving antenna.
-This allows nearby microwave equipment to use the same frequencies without interfering with each other, as lower frequency radio waves do.
+This use of tightly-focused direct beams allows microwave transmitters in the same area to use the same frequencies, without interfering with each other as lower frequency radio waves would.
 This frequency reuse conserves scarce radio spectrum bandwidth.
 Another advantage is that the high frequency of microwaves gives the microwave band a very large information-carrying capacity; the microwave band has a bandwidth 30 times that of all the rest of the radio spectrum below it.
 A disadvantage is that microwaves are limited to line of sight propagation; they cannot pass around hills or mountains as lower frequency radio waves can.

 Microwave radio transmission is commonly used in point-to-point communication systems on the surface of the Earth, in satellite communications, and in deep space radio communications.
 Other parts of the microwave radio band are used for radars, radio navigation systems, sensor systems, and radio astronomy.

 The next higher frequency band of the radio spectrum, between 30 GHz and 300 GHz, are called "millimeter waves" because their wavelengths range from 10 mm to 1 mm.
-Radio waves in this band are strongly attenuated by the gases of the atmosphere.
-This limits their practical transmission distance to a few kilometers, so these frequencies cannot be used for long-distance communication.
+Radio waves in the millimeter wave band are strongly attenuated by the gases of the atmosphere, which limits their practical transmission distance to a few kilometers, not enough for long-distance communication.
 The electronic technologies needed in the millimeter wave band are also in an earlier state of development than those of the microwave band.